liuchengxu/space-vim/README.md

 :exclamation: ~~When layers enabled at the first time, you need to run `:PlugInstall` to install relevant plugins~~.

 ### Linux and macOS

+`/path/to/space-vim` may be `~/.vim` (Vim), `~/.config/nvіm` (Neovim), or elsewhere.
+Installing space-vim to the conventional Vim/Neovim install location mitigates the need for an extra symlink to where space-vim is installed.

 #### one-line installer